 - Achieving utopia

 The Center for Artistic Activism is a 501(c)3 non-profit organization dedicated to making all of our programs and resources accessible for all.
 To do that, we rely on the support of our community.
 For Learning Labs, the suggested donation range is $150-$500.
 However, no one will ever be turned away for lack of funds.
-We understand that not everyone can make a donation, but for those who can, please consider making a tax-deductible gift to the Center at the end of your session.
+Seriously.
+We understand that not everyone can make a donation, but for those who can, we will ask you to consider making a tax-deductible gift to the Center at the end of your session.
 We know you will find great value in this experience.
 And we believe there is enough wealth, privilege, and altruism in our world for some participants to donate more so that others can access this program and keep it going!

 Each Learning Lab costs about $6,000 to run.
 So the mid-range to the higher end of our suggested donation range reflects the actual cost of the class.